NatarshaCamille/NatarshaCamille/README.md

 👀 I’m interested in Python, CyberSec

-🌱 I’m currently learning German and Blockchain
+🌱 I’m currently learning German and AWS

 💞️ I’m looking to collaborate on .... group projects